BitcoinCacheMachine/BitcoinCacheMachine/README.md

 * Provide a self-contained, event-driven, software-defined IT infrastructure for potential Bitcoin and Lightning-related applications.
 * Be able to run entirely on commodity x86_x64 hardware for home and small office settings.
 You can run BCM on an old computer!
 * Integrate exclusively free and open source software!
+* Create a composable framework for deploying Bitcoin and Lightning-related components.
 * Automate the deployment and operation (e.g., backups, updates, vulnerability assessments, key and password management, etc.) of each BCM deployment.
 * Embrace hardware wallets for cryptographic operations where possible (e.g., Trezor-generated SSH keys or PGP certificates for authentication and encryption).
 * Pre-configure all software to protect user's privacy (e.g., TOR for communication, disk encryption, minimal attack surface, etc.).